raspishake/rsudp/paper/paper.md

 seismic framework for Python [@Beyreuther:2007; @Megies:2011; @Krischer:2015].
 `rsudp` is multi-threaded and architected according to a modular producer-consumer data-flow paradigm (\autoref{fig:flow}).
-The detection algorithm employs a recursive STA/LTA computation threshold function from `obspy`, executed repeatedly within a loop over the incoming data.
+The detection algorithm employs a recursive short-term long-term average ratio (STA/LTA) computation threshold function from `obspy`, executed repeatedly within a loop over the incoming data.

 ![An earthquake trace plotted with a spectrogram on multiple data channels in `rsudp`.
 Note that the first channel is data recorded with a geophone (EHZ), and the next three are accelerometers (ENE, ENN, ENZ).
 The spectrograms are a representation of the frequency power of the signal on each channel over time.\label{fig:event}](event.png)